AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module16/ex3.md

 | Name | ldap - AEP BigQuery Connector  |  delaigle - AEP BigQuery Connector  |
 | Authorized redirect URIs | https://developers.google.com/oauthplayground | https://developers.google.com/oauthplayground  |

-The **Authorised redirect URIs**-field is a very important field because you'll need it later to get the RefreshToken you need to finish the setup of the BigQuery Source Connector in Adobe Experience Platform.
+The **Authorized redirect URIs**-field is a very important field because you'll need it later to get the RefreshToken you need to finish the setup of the BigQuery Source Connector in Adobe Experience Platform.

 ![demo](./images/ex2/12-1.png)

-Before you continue, you need to physically push the **Enter**-button after entering the URL to store the value in the **Authorised redirect URIs**-field.
+Before you continue, you need to physically push the **Enter**-button after entering the URL to store the value in the **Authorized redirect URIs**-field.
 If you don't click the **Enter**-button, you'll run into issues at a later stage, in the **OAuth 2.0 Playground**.

 Next, click **Create**: